ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/CheatsList.md

 ECM.Drones>RC Commander max Drones: 25: Maximum Drones an RC Commander can control ECM.Drones>Work Radius DroneHub: Change DroneHub drone radius (this ignores slider).
 ECM.Drones>Work Radius RC Rover: Change RC Rover drone radius (this ignores slider).
-ECM.Misc>Auto Unpin Objects: Will automagically stop any of these objects from being added to the pinned list.
-ECM.Misc>Change Entity Scale: You want them big, you want them small; have at it.
-ECM.Misc>Change Entity: Changes the entity of selected object, all of same type or all of same type in selected object's dome.
-ECM.Misc>Clean All Objects: Removes all dust from all objects.
-ECM.Misc>Fix All Objects: Fixes all malfunctioned objects.
-ECM.Misc>Game Speed: 3: Change the game speed (only for medium/fast, normal is normal).
-ECM.Misc>Scanner Queue Larger: Queue up to 100 squares.
-ECM.Misc>Time Factor: 1000: Change the time factor (not permanently); for ease of screenshots or something.
 ECM.Mission.Disasters>Cold Waves: Set the occurrence level of Cold Wave disasters.
 ECM.Mission.Disasters>Dust Devils: Set the occurrence level of Dust Devils disasters.
 ECM.Mission.Disasters>Dust Storms: Set the occurrence level of Dust Storm disasters.